UCLA Cut - Example of High Post/Low Post

 At that moment, 4 could receive the ball from 1 and score near the basket if it’s open.
 If not open, then 4 could retreat to the right high post area and receive the ball from 1.

-UCLA Cut - Example of High Post/Low Post - STEP 3: <div>Next, 2 could cut to the basket, receive the pass from 4, and score at the hoop
+Basketball play ucla cut - example of high post/low post, step 3: <div>next, 2 could cut to the basket, receive the pass from 4, and score at the hoop

 Next, 2 could cut to the basket, receive the pass from 4, and score at the hoop.
 If 4 cannot make the pass, then 5 could enter the lane via the cross screen set by 2.